droidwayin/GentleDynamics/README.md

 ## 📻 GentleDynamics Feather Loudness V4 (Profile)

 > The goal here is achieving a gentle, subtle nudge, but not a loudness boost.
 Toggle compressor plugin on/off to differentiate.
+Start this profile 10 points below your usual volume.

-Whether you're working, relaxing, or enjoying your music collection, this preset delivers a commercially polished and musical sound that lets you focus on the music itself effortlessly.
-Much like a **high-quality FM radio broadcast** or a **premium car audio system**.
+Whether you’re working, relaxing, or listening to music, this preset gives you a smooth, polished sound, like a high-quality FM broadcast or premium car audio system.
 It works superbly to bring life to generic headphones or to add a final layer of professional sheen to AutoEQ-corrected profiles.
 You may also pair it with an external amplifier and speakers to achieve that full, impactful sound.
 I mainly pair this profile with external speakers and an analog amp to achieve that rich, commercially loud sound.

-*"Start this profile with -10% from your usual volume."*

 ## 🔀 The Difference Between Profiles